 - Deploy the Management Center on a TLS/SSL enabled container or start it from the command line with TLS/SSL enabled.
 See Installing the Management Center. - Another option is to place the Management Center behind a TLS-enabled reverse proxy.
 In that case, make sure your reverse proxy sets the necessary HTTP header (X-Forwarded-Proto) for resolving the correct protocol. - Enable TLS/SSL communication to the Management Center for your Hazelcast cluster.
 See Connecting Hazelcast members to the Management Center. - If you're using Clustered JMX on the Management center, enable TLS/SSL for it.
 See Enabling TLS/SSL for Clustered JMX. - If you're using LDAP authentication, make sure you use LDAPS or enable the "Start TLS" field.
-See LDAP Authentication.
+See LDAP Authentication. - If you're using Active Directory authentication, make sure you use Java's truststore related system properties.
+See Active Directory Authentication.

-You can configure how Management Center treats X-Forwarded- headers using the system property hazelcast.mc.forwarded.requests.enabled.
+You can configure how Management Center treats X-Forwarded-\ headers using the system property hazelcast.mc.forwarded.requests.enabled.
 If its value is set to true, Management Center accepts and treats them as set by a reverse proxy in front of it, otherwise, they are ignored.
 Its default value is true.